COVESA/cdsp/cdsp/information-layer/handlers/src/iotdb/README.md

     # IOTDB CONFIGURATION #
     #######################

     # Access to iotdb-service.
-All this are optional, they have an predefine default value
+All these are optional, they have an predefine default value
     IOTDB_HOST="your-iotdb-host" # Docker container name for IoTDB or host, default container name "iotdb-service" IOTDB_PORT=6667 # Set this to the appropriate IotDB Port, default "6667" IOTDB_USER="your-iotdb-user" # Default "root"
     IOTDB_PASSWORD="your-iotdb-password" # Default "root"
-    IOTDB_TIMEZONE="your-time-zone" # Default your local configured time zone FETCH_SIZE=10000 #number of rows that will be fetched from the database at a time when executing a query, default 10000
+    IOTDB_TIMEZONE="your-time-zone" # Default your local configured time zone FETCH_SIZE=10000 #number of rows that will be fetched from the database at a time when executing a query, default 10000 IOTDB_POLL_INTERVAL_LEN_IN_SEC=5 #number of seconds of interval to poll for changes on the IoTDB
 ```

 > [!WARNING]